jydu/sgedtools/examples/concatenate_alignments/README.md

          --output coxall_predictions_pvalues_tln.sged
 ```

-We can then use the results to visualize the results, for instance using the [https://www.rbvi.ucsf.edu/chimerax/](ChimeraX) program:
+We can then visualize the results, for instance using the [https://www.rbvi.ucsf.edu/chimerax/](ChimeraX) program:

 ```
 name group1 /B:45,87,99